StevenWInfo/faustdoc/src/manual/syntax.md

 #### `letrec` Expression

-The `letrec` construction is somehow similar to [`with`](#with-expression), but for difference equations instead of regular definitions.
+The `letrec` construction is similar to [`with`](#with-expression), but for difference equations instead of regular definitions.
 It allows us to easily express groups of mutually recursive signals, for example:

 $$
 x(t) = y(t-1) + 10\\